JordOfTheFlies/GMTrie/README.md

 Basic Compressed Prefix Trie for Gamemaker Studio 2

 Includes example project + scripts to load dictionaries from a text file in one go or deferred over several steps.
 Free to use, just throw me a credit if you feel like it.

 Useful for autocompleting words from a partial beginning.
 Reasonably fast, and acceptable memory use.
 Details at the end of this README.
-GM adds quite a bit of overhead though, so what should probably be 70 MB of RAM ends up as more like 700 MB (for ~500K dictionaries).
+GM adds quite a bit of overhead though, so what should probably be 70 MB of RAM ends up as more like 700 MB (for ~500K word dictionaries).
+Saving and loading the completed structs from file is faster than generating from scratch, and with buffer_compress, actually quite filesize efficient.
+But expect something along the lines of 3x normal memory usage while loading, which would be prohibitive if you're using a larger dictionary.
 If you just need to confirm a word is in a dictionary, use a struct/ds_map instead as that will be faster and use a fraction of the memory.
 No spelling correction, as I neither have the patience right now to write a fuzzy sort algorithm , nor faith it will run fast enough to be worth it.